lukaszsadlocha/retirement-home/README.md

 - D enters R health data to the system
 - CO enters info about daily activites, menus etc.

 ## TODO
 - [x] Integrate my Smart Watch to Google Fit
 - [x] Get access to GA (via Browser)
-- [ ] Get data from GA using .NET Code
+- [x] Get data from GA using .NET Code
+- [ ] Setup Azure Functions for quering data From GA
 - [ ] Store health data in No-SQL db
 - [ ] Prepare a C# project with domain concerns (reusable)
 - [ ] Prepare FE in React for FM